Christmases-past were Florida style!

-Cactus-fruit pies, jousting competitions, and contraband bottles of whisky washing ashore have made for some memorable Christmases-past in Florida.
+Cactus-fruit pies, jousting competitions, and contraband bottles of whiskey washing ashore have made for some memorable Christmases-past in Florida.
 Over the years, despite frontier hardships, wars and storms, folks have found distinctive ways to celebrate the religious holiday in Florida.

 The first Christmas celebration on Florida soil is thought to have been the very first in North America.
 Spanish explorer Hernando de Soto and his entourage of more than 600 men landed on the Gulf Coast in 1539 and camped for the winter about a half-mile from the present-day location of Tallahassee.